 I admit that I feel a touch of pressure to cram as much as possible into my days with my kids, but I still have to pay our mortgage and put gas in the car that transports them to their many activities.

-I need to work, and I don’t want to put the kids in front of a screen to do it.
+I need to work, and I don’t want to put the kids in front of a screen for hours of straight playtime to do it because then their physical health suffers.

 This is why, when I need the kids to play independently, I have a stockpile of activities on hand.